 The benefits of making your own liquid fertilisers include:

-Any of these teas can be applied direct to the soil, or used as a foliar feed.
 Remember its best to apply to leaves in the morning to reduce any chance of fungal disease (from damp conditions overnight), and remember to thoroughly wash any produce before consuming it.

 Liquid teas are like a "protein shake" for your garden.
 They are quickly taken up, help stimulate microbial activity in the soil and can quickly address nutrient difficiencies.
 They are best used in conjunction with good organic soil building techniques to provide optimal growing conditions over the long term.